watertap-org/watertap/docs/technical_reference/unit_models/boron_removal.rst

 Introduction
 ------------

-Boron removal is generally applied as a desalination post-treatment after the first Reverse Osmosis (RO) stage to shift the equilibrium of Boron (B[OH]\ :sub:`3`\) to Borate (B[OH]\ :sub:`4`\ :sup:`-`) so that a second RO stage can remove Borate ions from solution such that the total boron concentration can go below ~1 mg/L per the World Health Organization standards.
+Boron removal is generally applied as a post-treatment process after the first

+Reverse Osmosis (RO) stage to shift the equilibrium of Boron (B[OH]\ :sub:`3`\) to Borate (B[OH]\ :sub:`4`\ :sup:`-`) so that a second RO stage can remove Borate ions from solution such that the total boron concentration can go below ~1 mg/L per the World Health Organization standards.
 This